Carboxypeptidase A: Function

 CPA-1 and CPA-2 (and, it is presumed, all other CPAs) employ a zinc ion within the protein for hydrolysis of the peptide bond at the C-terminal end of an amino acid residue.
 Loss of the zinc leads to loss of activity, which can be replaced easily by zinc, and also by some other divalent metals (cobalt, nickel).
 Carboxypeptidase A is produced in the pancreas and is crucial to many processes in the human body to include digestion, post-translational modification of proteins, blood clotting, and reproduction.

 Applications

 This vast scope of functionality for a single protein makes it the ideal model for research regarding other zinc proteases of unknown structure.
-Recent biomedical research on collagenase, enkephlinase, and angiotensin-converting enzyme used carboxypeptidase A for inhibitor synthesis and kinetic testing.
+Recent biomedical research on collagenase, enkephalinase, and angiotensin-converting enzyme used carboxypeptidase A for inhibitor synthesis and kinetic testing.
 For example, a drug that treats high blood pressure, Captopril, was designed based on a carboxypeptidase A inhibitor.
 Carboxypeptidase A and the target enzyme of Captopril, angiotensin-converting enzyme, have very similar structures, as they both contain a zinc ion within the active site.
 This allowed for a potent carboxypeptidase A inhibitor to be used to inhibit the enzyme and, thus, lower blood pressure through the renin-angiotensin-aldosterone system.